josmaf/bx-tensorflow-demo/doc/tutorial.md

 - g=1     -> At least 1 GPU
 - f=T4    -> GPU type (https://www.nvidia.com/en-gb/data-center/tesla-t4/)

-If everything went ok, you should see something like:
+If everything went ok, we should see something like:

 ```bash
 [batchx] [2020/06/10 15:24:59] Job status: SUCCEEDED
 {"model_file_path":"bx://jobs/127/output/model.h5","meta_file_path":"bx://jobs/127/output/model.info","predictor_file_path":"bx://jobs/127/output/predictor.py"}
 ```

+Ok, what do we have here?
+Exactly what we told BatchX in the manifest file to be returned as output.
+That is, a json file with three fields:

+- model_file_path: path of trained model in BatchX file system
+- meta_file_path: path of meta-info text file in BatchX file system
+- predictor_file_path: path in BatchX file system of Python script file able to run the trained model

+Every new job will have its own folder: bx://jobs/<job_id>, being <job_id> an auto-generated unique number for that job.

+At this point, anyone in our team (in case we use the same environment) can easily see past jobs as well as the input data and results of each execution.

 # Get the trained model from BatchX file system and use it to classify a photo

+A trained model by itself is just a binary file.

+If we want to see it in action, we need a script, and a Python working environment (installation of which is beyond the scope of this tutorial: https://wiki.python.org/moin/BeginnersGuide/Download)

+The job we just executed provide us with both files: the trained model and the script.

-Copy model binary file from BatchX to your local filesystem:
+We first copy the model binary file from BatchX to our local filesystem:

 ```bash
 $ bx cp bx://jobs/<job_id>/output/model.h5 .